-To improve patient experiences with universal healthcare, Argentina’s Ministry of Health decided to build a national digital health network that would allow care centers to securely access patient data through standardized integration between providers.
-To establish a flexible yet stable IT infrastructure based on container and microservices technology, the Ministry of Health used Red Hat OpenShift, Red Hat Fuse, and Red Hat Ansible Automation Platform.
-Combined with modern development approaches like DevOps supporting collaborative, efficient work, the new infrastructure offers the scale and agility to support sharing of medical data for millions of patients over 24 provinces.
+To improve patient experiences with universal healthcare, the Argentine Ministry of Health decided to build a national digital health network that would allow care centers to more securely access patient data through standardized integration among providers.
+To establish a flexible yet stable IT infrastructure based on microservices technology, the Ministry of Health adopted Red Hat container, integration, and automation solutions.
+Combined with modern development approaches like DevOps that support collaborative, efficient work, the new infrastructure offers the scale and agility to support sharing of medical data for millions of patients across 24 provinces.

 - Established protected, API-based data access, backed by community and Red Hat expertise

 Simplifying healthcare for all with national, digital data access

 Under Argentina’s universal healthcare strategy, public healthcare is free and accessible to all citizens and residents—more than 45 million people across 24 provinces.
 But patients may wait for up to three hours at a health center or travel 50-60 kilometers to see the nearest doctor or a specialist.
 They are often seen at one hospital but get tests done at another, or need to go to a private practice for imaging but then go to a public hospital for care—requiring them to bring hard copies of test results or medical history information to each facility.

 To solve these challenges, the Ministry of Health decided to build a national digital health network.
 Using online scheduling systems and telemedicine following the latest health interoperability standards, care centers could more securely access data from different providers to get a holistic view of a patient’s health history.